user4223/ticket-decoder/README.md

 In general, when you want to avoid to install additional dependencies like non-default compilers and libraries on your system, consider using one of the build scripts using a docker container to create the build environment.<br>
 As long as the conanfile.py is unchanged, you can re-use the container with pre-built dependencies, source code changes are directly mirrored into build environment and artifacts are mirrored back into host system.
 In case dependencies change, the container gets re-build with updated dependencies.

-**This will install dependencies and run the build inside a ubuntu docker container**
+**This will install dependencies and run the build inside a ubuntu docker build container**

 * [etc/docker/setup.ubuntu22.gcc11.sh](etc/docker/setup.ubuntu22.gcc11.sh)
 * [etc/docker/setup.ubuntu24.gcc13.sh](etc/docker/setup.ubuntu24.gcc13.sh)